Niece of actress Tamera Mowry among dead in Thousand Oaks shooting

 MORE: What we know about Thousand Oaks shooting suspect, Ian David Long

-Housley's suitemate said on Twitter that Housely was among a group of women who went dancing at the bar and had not returned.
+Housley's suitemate said on Twitter that Housley was among a group of women who went dancing at the bar and had not returned.

 We haven’t found her yet.
 It’s been 7 hrs since the shooting.— Tamera Mowry-Housley (@TameraMowryTwo) November 8, 2018